10 Things You Should Rent Instead of Buy

 10 Things You Can Rent Instead of Buy

 This is an item that most definitely is used only once.
 With the average casket carrying a retail price of $2,000 up to $10,000, casket rentals can be a big money saver.
-Most funeral homes will rent a casket for about $1,000.
-Ask your funeral director for particular rental options.
+Most funeral homes will rent a casket for about $1,000, but salespeople don’t always tell you that when they are trying to sell one.
+So you might need to come right out and ask your funeral director for particular rental options.

 2. Baby Gear for Traveling Light

 Renting baby equipment whether from a hotel, local agency or big company can save money and stress.
-Harried parents don’t have to worry about traveling with a jogging stroller, high chair and crib, and folks hosting young guests don’t have to run out and spend big bucks on supplies they’ll never use again.
+Harried parents don’t have to worry about traveling with their own jogging stroller, high chair and crib.
+And folks hosting young guests don’t have to run out and spend big bucks on supplies they will never use again.

 Each entrepreneur renting their products sets their prices.
 Delivery costs seem to vary the most from $20 to $100.